V-Sekai/manuals/docs/decisions/20211005-want-to-use-the-same-cluster-for-the-same-web-and-native.md

 Dependency problems between ScriptInstance and PacketPeer.
 What do you mean?

-The script_language.h includes packet_peer.h, so PacketPeer cannot use GDVIRTUAL because that needs script_languange.h
+The script_language.h includes packet_peer.h, so PacketPeer cannot use GDVIRTUAL because that needs script_language.h

 #### Questions